davidchaoFSO/MDD1305/README.md

 ###Notes for 3.2:

 * Style guide for user profile is the same as signup
-* User can now edit their user profile (again no input field validations yet; date input field only works in safari and opera at the moment)
+* User can now edit their user profile (again no input field validations yet; date type input field only works in safari and opera at the moment)

 ---